Old Fashioned Chocolate Covered Cherries

 Ingredients in Chocolate Covered Cherries

-• Maraschino cherries – this recipe will make 36 chocolate covered cherries.
+• Maraschino cherries – This recipe will make 36 chocolate covered cherries.
 Make sure to find the pre-pitted maraschino cherries with the stems still attached.
 You’ll drain all of the maraschino cherry juice and let the cherries dry.

-• Butter – just about three tablespoons, and make sure it’s softened to room temperature.
+• Butter – about three tablespoons, and make sure it’s softened to room temperature.

-• Corn syrup – this adds a sticky sweet texture to the candy mixture.
+• Corn syrup – This adds a sticky sweet texture to the candy mixture.
 Sometimes I like to add a tiny bit of almond extract for added flavor.

-• Powdered sugar – Also known as confectioners’ sugar, be sure to sift the sugar to make it light and airy.
+• Powdered sugar – also known as confectioners’ sugar.
+Be sure to sift the sugar to make it light and airy.

-• Chocolate chips – Or chocolate candy melts.
+• Chocolate chips – or chocolate candy melts.
 About a bag and a half is perfect.
 You can use semi-sweet chocolate chips, milk chocolate, white chocolate, or even dark chocolate.

 Chocolate chips, cherries, sugar, syrup, oil and butter to make Chocolate Covered Cherries.